bayerf42/Lox68k/doc/lox68k.md

 * To build the 68008 version of Lox, you need the *IDE68K suite* from https://kswichit.net/68008/ide68k30.zip
-* To build the Windows version of Lox, you need the *Tiny C compiler* from https://bellard.org/tcc
+* To build the Windows version of Lox, you need the *Tiny C compiler* from https://bellard.org/tcc or any other suitable 32 bit C compiler
 * To build the Linux version of Lox, you need nothing but standard *gcc*.
 * For building the ROM image and running the special Lox terminal emulation, you need Python 3, available at https://www.python.org/ and the `pyserial` and `bincopy`